DETAILED ACTION

 Step 2A, Prong 1:

-In accordance with MPEP § 2106, claims found to recite statutory subject matter (Step 1: YES) are then analyzed to determine if the claims recite any concepts that equate to an abstract idea, law of nature or natural phenomena (Step 2A, Prong 1).
-In the instant application, claims 1-70 recite a method.
+Claims that recite statutory subject matter are analyzed under Step 2A, Prong 1 to determine if they recite any concepts that equate to an abstract idea, law of nature or natural phenomena.
 The instant claims recite the following limitations that equate to one or more categories of judicial exception:

-Claim 1 recites “accessing a systems biology model of atherosclerotic cardiovascular disease, wherein the systems biology model includes disease-associated pathway activation data or disease-associated molecule levels, or both, for each pathway or molecule in the systems biology model, respectively; modifying the systems biology model using disease-associated pathway activation data or disease-associated molecule levels, or both, derived from the non-invasively obtained data from each patient in the cohort of patients to generate a patient-specific systems biology model for each of the patients in the cohort of patients; updating each of the patient-specific systems biology models with information relating to an effect on one or more lipoproteins by a candidate dyslipidemia management agent based on a known mechanism of action of the candidate dyslipidemia management agent; simulating a therapeutic response to the candidate dyslipidemia management agent in each of the patient-specific systems biology models for the cohort of patients to obtain a patient-specific simulated therapeutic effect in each of the patient-specific systems biology models; comparing a therapeutic effect in each of the patient-specific systems biology models for each patient in the cohort of patients before and after simulating the therapeutic response by the candidate dyslipidemia management agent; and quantifying a simulated therapeutic response by the agent at a cohort level.”
+Claim 1 recites “accessing a systems biology model of atherosclerotic cardiovascular disease, wherein the systems biology model has been trained with disease-associated pathway activation data or disease-associated molecule levels, or both, for each pathway or molecule in the systems biology model, respectively; modifying the systems biology model using disease-associated pathway activation data or disease-associated molecule levels, or both, derived from the non-invasively obtained data from each actual patient in the cohort of actual patients to generate a patient-specific systems biology model for each of the patients in the cohort of patients; training each of the patient-specific systems biology models with information relating to an effect on one or more lipoproteins by a candidate dyslipidemia management agent based on a known mechanism of action of the candidate dyslipidemia management agent; simulating a therapeutic response to the candidate dyslipidemia management agent in each of the patient-specific systems biology models for the cohort of patients to obtain a patient-specific simulated therapeutic effect in each of the patient-specific systems biology models; comparing a therapeutic effect in each of the patient-specific systems biology models for each patient in the cohort of patients before and after simulating the therapeutic response by the candidate dyslipidemia management agent; and quantifying a simulated therapeutic response by the agent at a cohort level based on the comparing step.”

 Claim 4, 27 and 50 recite “wherein the candidate dyslipidemia management agent is a statin.”

-Claim 6, 29 and 52 recite “wherein the high-dose statin is atorvastatin.”
+Claim 6, 29 and 52 recite “wherein the statin is atorvastatin.”

 Claim 7, 30 and 53 recite “wherein the candidate dyslipidemia management agent is a hypertriglyceridemia lowering agent, a hypercholesterolemia lowering agent, or an agent that increases an atheroprotective effect.”